 By Victoria from Bridges and Balloons

 The Amalfi Coast is one of Italy’s most magical destinations, where mountains meet the sea, and colourful villages dot the coast.
 The drive along the sea is worth the journey alone, offering sweeping views from what is one of Europe’s most scenic and beautiful drives.

 We went to the Amalfi Coast as part of our babymoon where we did a road trip from Florence to the Amalfi Coast.
-It’s our style to road trip and see multiple places, but if you prefer something less busy, then just focussing on the Amalfi Coast would be a great choice as it offers the option to simply relax in beautiful surrounds, while taking day trips when and if you fancy.
+It’s our style to road trip and see multiple places, but if you prefer something less busy, then just concentrating on the Amalfi Coast would be a great choice, it offers the option to simply relax in beautiful surrounds while taking day trips as and when you fancy.
 The food is also incredible.